xremap/xremap/README.md

 ### keymap

-`modmap` is for remapping a sequence of key combinations to another sequence of key combinations or other actions.
+`keymap` is for remapping a sequence of key combinations to another sequence of key combinations or other actions.

 ```yml
 modmap: